attr-encrypted/attr_encrypted/README.markdown

 ### Encoding ###

 You're probably going to be storing your encrypted attributes somehow (e.g. filesystem, database, etc) and may run into some issues trying to store a weird encrypted string.
 I've had this problem myself using MySQL.
-You can simply pass the `:encode` option to automatically base64 encode/decode when encrypting/decrypting.
+You can simply pass the `:encode` option to automatically encode/decode when encrypting/decrypting.

 	class User
 	  attr_encrypted :email, :key => 'some secret key', :encode => true end

+The default encoding is `m*` (base64).
+You can change this by setting `:encode => 'some encoding'`.
+See  [Array#pack](http://www.ruby-doc.org/core/classes/Array.html#M002245) for more encoding options.

 ### Marshaling ###